 - Flax egg – helps us bind things together!
 You can swap a regular egg if you’re not vegan.

 Once chilled, cut your apple scones into wedges, brush with coconut milk (this helps with browning) and sprinkle with Turbinado sugar or coconut sugar for some ✨ sparkle ✨!
 Bake them, and resist eating them all warm.
-Do try one warm though.
+Do try one warm, though.
 You’ll be a happy camper.

 These Apple Scones store great in the freezer to heat up for a quick breakfast, snack, or dessert.
-They are SO tasty slathered with a little bit of apple butter, ghee, or regular butter.
+They are SO tasty slathered with some apple butter, ghee, or regular butter.
 I love enjoying them with tea or coffee.
 You’re going to love them!
 Enjoy 🍎❤️️

 Gluten-Free Vegan Apple Cinnamon Scones